michielbdejong/tripledoc/docs/writing-a-solid-app/2-understanding-solid.md

 But there's one more thing to consider: interoperability.
-An important tenet of Solid is being able to give multiple apps access to the same data: if I enter my name at service A, I don't want to have to re-enter it at service B. But if service A uses "name" to refer to a person's full name, whereas the service B uses "name" to refer to a person's last name only, that would nip interoperability in the bud.
+An important tenet of Solid is being able to give multiple apps access to the same data: if I enter my name at service A, I don't want to have to re-enter it at service B. But if service A uses "name" to refer to a person's full name, whereas service B uses "name" to refer to a person's last name only, that would nip interoperability in the bud.

 What's needed here is unique terms that have an agreed-upon definition.
 And just like we can have a Document describing me, we could also make Documents describing a term.
 And in fact, many people